Does the Presidential Election Affect Mortgage Rates?

 The White House on a bright day, a critical part of presidential elections

-The Fed and The Election
+The Fed & The Election

 Which Factors Impact Mortgage Interest Rates?